Selling a House ‘As Is’ in Tennessee

 A pre-listing home inspection is the same as a standard one, except the seller pays for it before listing their home.
 It may sound like a counterintuitive step for an as-is sale, but getting the inspection results upfront can illuminate any issues that could impact the home’s value and inform an accurate pricing strategy.

-If a buyer requests further deductions to the price based on their inspection, you may be able to point to how the estimated cost of certain repairs was already baked into the list price.
+If a buyer requests further price deductions based on their inspection, you may point out that the estimated cost of certain repairs was already baked into the list price.

 “They’re gonna find out exactly what’s wrong with the property and be able to address those items without a surprise down the road,” says Eddie Crosslin.

-Crosslin adds that if a seller does a pre-listing inspection and ends up performing any necessary repairs, it can be a great selling point.
+Crosslin adds that if a seller performs a pre-listing inspection and makes any necessary repairs, this can be a great selling point.

 Melinda Crosslin cautions that a pre-listing inspection can be a double-edged sword for sellers.